mkiser/WTFJHT/about.md

 layout: page
 ---

-<p class="lead"><a href="{{ site.baseurl }}/">WTF Just Happened Today</a> is today's essential newsletter, blog, and community chronicling the daily shock and awe in national politics.
-Read in moderation.</p>
+<p class="lead">A brief history of WTF Just Happened Today?</p>

-<p>I'm a journalist, product manager, and web developer, and I started this project because I was having trouble keeping up with the pace of news coming from the Trump administration.
-It started as an Instapaper and Evernote notebook, which quickly became unwieldy as news events started to blur.
-So, I started logging the news on a day-by-day basis here.</p>
+---

-The goal is to capture the most important news coming out of the White House in a digestible form inspired by <a href="http://www.theskimm.com/">The Skimm</a>, <a href="http://techmeme.com/">Techmeme</a>, and <a href="http://www.theverge.com/2016/12/13/13936946/twitter-tweetstorm-thread-timeline-medium">tweetstorms</a>.
-It's like the <a href="http://thewirecutter.com/">Wirecutter</a> for politics.
+**About**: Like many, I found the 2016 election cycle to be deeply confusing and frustrating.
+Even though I'm a news junkie, I struggled to keep up with all the articles, blogs, tweets, Facebook posts, newsletters, podcasts, and broadcast news segments – and still make sense of everything.
+I still don't see how any "normal" person with a job and/or family can actually make sense of the news.
+We have a scarcity of time available to consume news, but the media environment is optimized for an abundance of news.
+So in response I started WTFJHT as a personal project to log the biggest stories of the day so that I could keep track of what was going on.
+It was supposed to be a personal challenge to chronicle the daily shock and awe of the Trump administration's first 100 days, but it quickly <a href="https://whatthefuckjusthappenedtoday.com/meta/trump-creates-one-new-job/">became my full-time job</a>.

-What was suppose to be a personal project – a challenge to log the daily shock and awe of the administration's first 100 days – <a href="https://whatthefuckjusthappenedtoday.com/meta/trump-creates-one-new-job/">has become my full-time job.</a> See?
-Trump *is* creating jobs.
+**Orientation and expectation setting**: My job is to help distill news that deserves attention into a clear, understandable, and accurate first draft of history – even if it is uncomfortable, unpopular, or upsetting.
+Practically speaking, WTFJHT covers the news through the lens of the executive branch specifically – and the president in particular – followed by the legislative and judicial branches in general, and in that order.
+Naturally people will demand more from me than this scope and framing allows for, and that’s fine.
+But if your politics, religion, or ideology dictate that you pick a side and expect me to cater to it, then you might be disappointed.
+Our humanity requires us to rise above picking sides.
+We are capable of more than rooting for human suffering.
+We’re talking about people, not politics.

-**Editorial Policy:**
+**Editorial Policy**:
 This is the news through the lens of a person making decisions about coverage – much the same way a front page editor does for newspapers.
 With every blurb I write, I'm make a news-value judgement.
-Journalism is a set of ethics based on trust, truthfulness, fairness, integrity, independence, and accountability.
-WTF Just Happened Today is a reflection of these ethics, but also applies the following standards and practices:
+There's a natural tension here: First, humans making decisions about the relative importance of information is inherently biased.
+And second, journalism is a set of ethics based on trust, truthfulness, fairness, integrity, independence, and accountability.
+My goal with WTF Just Happened Today? is to acknowledge my personal bias, reflect journalistic standards, and apply the following standards and practices:

 * WTFJHT takes a **neutral-ish position**.
 It's not intentionally partisan.
 It's purposefully fact-based.
 It focuses on clearly saying what happened, concisely presenting the facts, citing the primary source, and moving on.
 Bias is the byproduct of being a human making decisions.
-Sorry.

 * WTFJHT **does not offer commentary, opinion, or analysis**.
-This isn't a platform for pundits.
-That's what the primary sources linked to are for.
+Adjectives and adverbs are generally stripped out of the writing so facts are framed as fact.
+It's unncessary to add a "just" in front of _38% of Americans approve of the job the president is doing_.
+Any reasonable person can understand that that's probably not a good job approval rating, right?

 * WTFJHT's value is derived from its reputation and promise to the readers.
 The voice, tone, and being non-partisan all represent the brand.
 If I break this promise, I break the trust of the reader.

-With WTFJHT, you will find an independent voice with personal accountability, and a consideration for how the editorial choices I make impact others.
-I go through considerable effort to cite the original source of the news.
-I also try to make sure each recap is rich with a diversity of sources.
+With WTFJHT, you will find an independent voice that is personally accountable and considerate for how the editorial choices impact others.
+I go to great lengths to cite the original source of news and draw from a diversity of sources.

 **Core Values:**